Compliance/Risk Officer

 Within the risk and compliance function of a specific organisation, the role of the compliance and risk officer is likely to include providing relatively straightforward support and advice to the business on their specific area(s) of expertise e.g. financial crime, training and competence, fraud; working with the business on specific problems that emerge; analysing data, maintaining records and producing reports; working on review and audits to check that policies are being correctly applied.

-Those looking to enter the industry or those working within financial services who are progressing into a Compliance/Risk Officer Role.
+Those looking to enter the industry or those working within financial services/insurance who are progressing into a Compliance Risk Officer Role.

 3